daphnedeng/array_exercises/README.md

 Array exercises (a project of my JavaScript30 exercises)
 ===============================

-Please view the results from console.
+Please download the index file, open it in your local environment, then view the results from console.